WordPress/gutenberg/docs/reference-guides/data/data-core-block-editor.md

 ### getClientIdsOfDescendants

 Returns an array containing the clientIds of all descendants of the blocks given.
+Ids are returned in the same order that they appear in the editor.

 _Parameters_